meaganrossi/City_Employee_Compensation_Analysis/README.md

 # Linear Regression Project
-Created three regression models to predict base salary for NYC City employees.
+Created three models to predict which variables have the most significant impacy on base salary for NYC City employees.

 ## Overview
-The NYC Open Data source contains 3,333,080 individual salary observations (one listing per employee, per year) for the fiscal years of 2015-2019.
-Using this data, we wanted to learn which factors contributed most significantly towards employee base salary.
+NYC Open Data contains a Citywide Payroll Data (Fiscal Year) dataset with 3,333,080 individual salary observations (one listing per employee, per year) for the fiscal years of 2015-2019.
+Using this data, we evaluate which factors contributed most significantly towards employee base salary.

 <img src="_Images/QQ.png" width ="500">

 ## Data Cleaning
-Columns that were irrelevant to predicting base salary, overly correlated or containted a high level of variability were dropped from the dataset.
+Columns that were irrelevant to predicting base salary, overly correlated with base salary or containted a high level of variability were dropped from the dataset.
 - Last Name
 - First Name
 - Mid Init